n0nuser/n0nuser.github.io/content/posts/linux_processes/index.md

 ---
 title: "Linux - Monitoring processes"
-description: "Systems Monitoring is in charge of continuously monitoring different resources and services of the computer, to guarantee the required level of availability and alert administrators in case of failure.<br>Its objective is to ensure that the system works correctly and to minimize the downtime of a service."
+description: "Systems Monitoring is in charge of continuously monitoring different resources and services of the computer, to guarantee the required level of availability and alert administrators in case of failure.
+Its objective is to ensure that the system works correctly and to minimize the downtime of a service."
 date: 2021-04-25
 lastmod: 2021-04-25
 author: "Pablo Jesús González Rubio"